Stress has long been understood to result from pressure in the world around us coupled with the strain that happens within us.

 Again, the way to do this is to sit down and talk to these people.

-Don’t wait until you notice that your employees are crushing down under the weight of stress.
+Don’t wait until you notice that your employees are crashing down under the weight of stress.
 Do something before it even starts to happen.
 It’s always better to be safe than sorry.

-You can do this simply by using your common sense.
-You can start doing these things today:
+You can do this simply by doing these things today:

 - Make your workplace clean and comfortable for your workers.